manassaloi/manassaloi.github.io/_posts/2021-11-19-twitter-workflow-2021.markdown

 - I have like 5 accounts I search for daily: all meme accounts.
 I check if they tweeted something new.
 Then I go to their Likes section for discovery.
 I wrote about this workflow [here](https://manassaloi.com/2020/03/25/interesting-reads.html).
 - I track my twitter rants in the loop habit tracker app.
 I feel very happy if I manage to skip tweeting for a day or two.
 - I hate spending so much time on Twitter, but I have to admit [I am hooked](https://manassaloi.com/2021/09/14/twitter-games.html).
-- If I tweet out more than 3 unrelated tweets/threads in a day, [I have to pay my wife 500 bucks](https://manassaloi.com/2021/11/28/forming-habits.html).
-This is the only way I can control my shitposting.
+- If I tweet out more than 5 unrelated tweets/threads in a day, [I have to pay my wife 500 bucks](https://manassaloi.com/2021/11/28/forming-habits.html).
+This is the only way I can control myself from not tweeting out every thought that comes to my head.